What’s in a name? For Seattle’s future NHL team, more than meets the Sock-eye

-Saltwater fish names have proven hugely popular with local hockey fans when it comes to what to call our future NHL team.
+Saltwater fish names have proved hugely popular with local hockey fans when it comes to what to call our future NHL team.
 But don't rule out traditional favorites like Metropolitans, Totems and Thunderbirds, or the potential pitfalls that may come with them.

 So, let’s pick a name for the National Hockey League franchise expected to land in the Puget Sound area these next few months.